shchuka555/vancouver_business_licence_analysis/README.md

 ### Summary
 - It seems plausible to assume business owners responded to the previous year's domestic economy when it is stable.
 Stable means neither rapid growth nor strong recession.
-- Also plausible to assume business owners responded to the same year's domestic economy since 2020.
+- Also plausible to assume business owners started responding to the same year's domestic economy since 2020.
 - Although changes in GNP does not fit perfectly well with changes in number of business license issued, GNP growth rate can be use as a approximate predictor in  business license issues for next year.